tethys-ts/tethysts/sphinx/source/usage_a.rst

   results = ts.get_results(dataset_id, geometry=geometry, squeeze_dims=True)
   results

 If you want to get more than one station per dataset, then you can still use the get_results.
 The output will concatenate the xarray Datasets together and return a single xarray Dataset.
+Since the get_results method is multithreaded when downloading results, passing multiple station ids to it will be much faster than using a "for loop" over each station id.

 .. ipython:: python